-Tournament Organisers / National Associations not using ITF UNO must email samples of the accreditation to be used in advance of each tournament to mens@itftennis.com or womens@itftennis.com.
+Tournaments not using ITF UNO must receive approval of the accreditation to be used in advance of each tournament by emailing mens@itftennis.com or womens@itftennis.com.
 Failure to provide samples may result in the non-payment of data rights money for the tournament; fines; or future tournament applications not being sanctioned.
 The following Terms & Condition's should be included on the back of all printed accreditation for Players/Staff and Media.